pminina01/readthedocs/Configuration-file.md

 ### Xamarin Assets
 For Xamarin Android, the assets folder is supported.
-It won't be loaded automatically, so use:
+"NLog.config" in the assets folder will be loaded automatically.
+If the file name is different, then use:
 ```
-LogManager.Configuration = new XmlLoggingConfiguration("assets/NLog.config");
+LogManager.Configuration = new XmlLoggingConfiguration("assets/someothername.config");
 ````

 <a name="configuration-file-format" />